 Methods to Manage Obstetric Pain

-Management of obstetric pain is essential as it causes discernible stimulation of respiration and circulation in mother, activation of sympathetic nervous system and mental disturbances such as postpartum depression and post traumatic stress disorder.
+Management of obstetric pain is essential as it causes discernible stimulation of respiration and circulation in the mother, activation of the sympathetic nervous system and mental disturbances such as postpartum depression and post-traumatic stress disorder.

 Basically, there are pharmacologic and non-pharmacologic methods to manage the obstetrical pain.